18F/18f.gsa.gov/_posts/2015-04-03-18f-discussion-should-project-teams-code-first-or-design-first.md

 affect the decision to code first versus conduct design research first**

 **JT:** I would push back against the word complexity versus using words like known and unknown.
-If it’s an unknown project, we want to do a lot more discovery and research.
-And if it’s a known thing, you might be more comfortable bringing in the technical stuff.
+If it's an unknown project, we want to do a lot more discovery and research.
+And if it's a known thing, you might be more comfortable bringing in the technical stuff.

 **RR:** I agree with Jesse.
-It’s not really a question of complexity.
+It's not really a question of complexity.
 It makes more sense to think along the dimension of how known or unknown is the thing you're trying to address.